hatembentayeb/devops-articles/ckjojvzrs0agl8ls1bu658pc8.md

 # Server Requirements

-The recommended OS to run mailcow is `ubuntu 18.04`, don't use cento7 because the maintainers said :
+The recommended OS to run mailcow is `ubuntu 18.04`, also don't use cento7 packages on cento8  because the maintainers said :
 > Do not use CentOS 8 with Centos 7 Docker packages.
 You may create an open relay.

 For the resources i bought a VPS from OVH cloud provider with :